janisdd/vscode-edit-csv/README.md

 	- thus changes can no longer be saved/applied
 	- maybe this can be resolved when https://github.com/Microsoft/vscode/issues/43768 is closed

+- there are probably *some* issues which enabling `hasHeader`, removing first row and undoing/redoing that

 ## Used projects